jeevkulk/graphql-java/README.md

 **Steps to execute the examples:**
 1. After setting up the project - build using `gradle build` command - that will download the dependencies
-2. Run clients in the clients package in the following order:
+2. Run clients contained in "clients" package in the following order:<br>
-    a.  **FirstGraphQLClient**
-        - This is GraphQL HelloWorld example
-    b.  **MyGraphQLClient**
-        - This is illustrates well packaged graphql-java
-        - Has well defined service -> datafetcher -> graphql schema -> client
+    `a.
+FirstGraphQLClient:` This is GraphQL HelloWorld example<br> `b.
+MyGraphQLClient:` This is illustrates well packaged graphql-java.
+Has well defined service -> datafetcher -> graphql schema -> client